lornevgreen/CloudBank-V2/README.md

 Will transfer money from this bank to another.

 # REQUEST PAYMENT SERVICE

-Requests payment from another bank
+Requests a payment from another bank

 # ACCEPT REQUEST PAYMENT SERIVCE
 Accepts a request for Payment from another bank